rtora/Friend/README.md

 A Recreation of the World Using Generative Adversarial Networks
 ## Requirements
 1. Install OpenCV on computer
-2. Install tensorflow and related packages
+2. Install tensorflow and Tensorflow_datasets packages
 ## How to run
 1. Train model by running all cells in notebook to completion
 2. Open terminal